Nonprofit Grant (NPG) Application – UX Research Case Study

 Key Research Questons

-Finding 1: Limited Government Transparency
+Limited Government Transparency

-Issue: Inadequate communication about grant availability and timing
+Finding 1: Limited Government Issue: Lack of clear communication about grant availability and timing

 Evidence:

-Finding 2: Lack of Educational Resources
+Lack of Educational Resources

 Evidence:

-• Limited points of contact for questions
+• Few contact options for questions

-• Insufficient time allocated for applicant inquiries
+• Insufficient time for applicant support

 Participant Quote: